 KIN 585 - Field Experience I

-Units: 3 When Offered: Fall, Spring, Summer Internship experience designed to provide the students with practical knowledge of sport related careers.
+Internship experience designed to provide the students with practical knowledge of sport related careers.
 Internship sites and duties are arranged by the student with the assistance and approval of the faculty advisor.
-Grade Type: Letter Grade Prerequisite(s): Permission of the Program Director

 KIN 586 - Electrocardiography in Clinical Exercise